-2) Assumes a hypothetical Change in Control as of June 30, 2016, with not extend to employment during the Change in Control Period.
-Also assumes that the company acquiring us in the hypothetical change in control did not assume or substitute equivalent replacements for the outstanding equity awards of the participants in the CiC Plan.
+Assumes a hypothetical Change in Control as of June 30, 2016, with no termination of employment during the Change in Control as of June 30, 2016, with no termination of employment during the Change in Control assumes that the company acquiring us in the hypothetical change in control as of June 30, 2016, with no termination of employment during the Change in Control Period.
+Also assumes that the company acquiring us in the hypothetical change in control as of June 30, 2016, with no termination of employment during the Change in Control assume or substitute equivalent replacements for the outstanding equity awards of the participants in the CiC Plan.